a lot of

 A daisy chain is usually made from nylon and/or spectra and

 Daisy chains have limited usefulness if you are not

 to aid climb.
 They are bulky and are a poor substitute for

-attaching to the anchor with your ROPE using a clove hitch.
+attaching to the anchor with your rope.
+Slings are obviously

 1) The rope's there anyway.

-Use of a daisy chain adds unnecessary bulk to the
+Use of a daisy chain or PAS adds unnecessary items

 2) The rope is much more adjustable.